maguitaria/Cloud-Services/README.md

 # Cloud-Services
-This is a repo for my documentation on CLoud Services Course.
+This is a repo for my documentation on Cloud Services Course.
 Accomplished A LOT of tasks and recorded 5 Youtube videos with detailed description of my implementation.
-# Cloud Services Course README

-## Course Description

-This README provides an overview of the Cloud Services course offered by Oulu University of Applied Sciences (OAMK), which was completed as the second course in the curriculum.
+This is my second year in OAMK and one of the **most interesting courses** which I have done.
 In this course, students were exposed to various aspects of cloud computing and cloud services, covering a wide range of topics and practical hands-on experiences.

 ## Major Tasks